thunder-project/thunder-extraction/README.md

 # rime

 Algorithms for feature extraction from spatiotemporal data.
-Includes methods for working with spatial sources.
+Includes methods for working with and rendering spatial sources, and saving them to/from disk.

 # API notes